theoddora/Interview_Prep/System Design/01_Communication.md

 how this introduces a lot of complexity for the client.
-Instead of pushing this complexity to the client, a better solution would be for the server to create the product only once by making the POST request idempotent, so that no matter how many times that spe- cific request is retried, it will appear as if it only executed once.
+Instead of pushing this complexity to the client, a better solution would be for the server to create the product only once by making the POST request idempotent, so that no matter how many times that specific request is retried, it will appear as if it only executed once.

 For the server to detect that a request is a duplicate, it needs to be decorated with an idempotency key — a unique identifier (e.g., a UUID).
-The identifier could be part of a header, like Idempotency-Key in Stripe’s API1.
+The identifier could be part of a header, like Idempotency-Key in Stripe’s API.
 For the server to detect duplicates, it needs to remember all the request identifiers it has seen by storing them in a database.
 When a request comes in, the server checks the database to see if the request ID is already present.
 If it’s not there, it adds